EmployeeIssues.comU.S. Employee Rights in Plain English

 Disaster Unemployment Assistance Eligibility

-Because Disaster Unemployment Assistance is a special program, eligibility requirements differ from those of standard unemployment benefits.
+Because Disaster Unemployment Assistance is a special Federal program, eligibility requirements differ from those of standard state unemployment benefits.
 To be eligible for DUA, among other requirements, you must be ineligible for standard unemployment benefits (or an extension of standard unemployment benefits) from any state.
+If a natural disaster makes you eligible for standard benefits, then you'd collect those instead of DUA.

 Below is a summary of other Disaster Unemployment Assistance eligibility requirements, paraphrased from those listed by the U.S. Department of Labor.
 To be eligible, you must meet one or more of the requirements depending on your circumstances.